Hoso4rakida/Hoso4rakida/README.md

 👋 Hi, I'm Joe

-👀 I’m passionate about becoming a game developer and software developer.

 👨‍🎓 Currently, I’m studying Software Engineering at Estácio.

-🌱 I’m actively learning C++ and GDscript.
+🌱 I’m actively learning ReactJS and PostgreSQL.

-👾 I'm know Javascript, Lua, Python, HTML/CSS and Java.
+👾 I'm know Javascript, Lua, Python and HTML/CSS.

 💞️ I’m looking for collaboration opportunities on projects that align with my goals and help me advance in my career.

 📫 Feel free to reach out to me through:

 Facebook: Joe David
-Twitter: @ArakidaHoso
 LinkedIn: [Joe David Ferreira](https://www.linkedin.com/in/joe-david-ferreira-296854220/)

 🇧🇷 I’m from Brazil, born in 2003.